 top of page

-Meditative Heartbeat Therapy (MHbT) is a contemplative, integrative spiritual practice designed to support presence, meaning, and peace at the end of life.
+Meditative Heartbeat Therapy (MHbT) is a bedside contemplative practice used in hospice and palliative care to reduce anxiety, support presence, and guide patients and families through the final 72 hours of life.

-Rooted in bedside hospice and palliative care, MHbT uses intentional awareness of the heartbeat to accompany patients, families, and caregivers through life’s final transition, especially when words, cognition, and conventional interventions are no longer sufficient.
+Rooted in bedside hospice and palliative care, MHbT uses intentional awareness of the heartbeat to accompany patients, families, and caregivers through life’s final transition—especially when words, cognition, and conventional interventions are no longer sufficient.

 The Practice